 Upon submitting of your abstract an e-mail including the "Abstract Number" and "Title" of your abstract will be sent to the contact author who has submitted the abstract.

-All submitted abstracts will be scored by 3-4 members of the Scientific Committee following which the draft program will be drawn up.
+All submitted abstracts will be scored by at least 3 members of the Scientific Committee following which the draft program will be drawn up.
 While scientific merit is the most important factor in evaluating an abstract, the program will also take into account other factors such as the topic, geographic representation etc.

 Abstracts submitted by presenting authors who do not register for the meeting and pay the registration fee by this deadline will be removed from the final program and will not be published in the Childs’ Nervous System journal.